 I did everything I was supposed to do but was nowhere closer to greatness than if I’d never tried at all.
 Hi, I’m Kemi, an engineer, dancer, actor, and writer, but most importantly, I’m mediocre.

 My father died when I was 3 but I got to know him through the stories I heard.
 He was kind and friendly but most of all he was a smart man with the potential to conquer all, fate just was not in his favor.

 It was a setup.
 All my life was lived with the desire to be just like this giant of a man I never knew.
 Have you ever tried competing with a ghost?
 Tried to make the dead proud?
 It’d be easier to touch the stars.
 For the most, it drove me to excel in multiple areas but around 21 the exhaustion set in.
 Nothing would ever be good enough so why was I even trying?

 I was tired of being told what to do and feeling trapped without options.
-The lack of direction, motivation, confidence left me feeling like a failure because I was not achieving goals fast enough.
+The lack of direction, motivation, and confidence left me feeling like a failure because I was not achieving goals fast enough.
 My life was changing too fast and I could not keep up.
 Which eventually led to apathy, detachment, and depression.
-These were a few symptoms of my impending quarter life crisis.
+These were a few symptoms of my impending quarter-life crisis.

 Youth is riddled with expectations to “figure it out”.
 Everything has to be done, now, and perfectly.
 Education, career, residence, family, and so on, like a grocery list of responsibilities with an arbitrary timeline.